redwoodjs/redwood/.github/actions/set-up-rsa-project/README.md

 `cd .github/actions`

-Then run the following command to execute the action `node set-up-rsc-from-fixture/setUpRscFixtureLocally.mjs`
+Then run the following command to execute the action `node set-up-rsa-project/setUpRsaProjectLocally.mjs`

 ## Design

-The main logic of the action is in the `setUpRscFixture.mjs` file.
+The main logic of the action is in the `../actionsLib.mjs` file.
 To be able to run that code both on GitHub and locally it uses dependency injection.
-The injection is done by `setupRscFixtureLocally.mjs` for when you want to run the action on your own machine and by `setupRscFixtureGitHib.mjs` when it's triggered by GitHub CI.
+The injection is done by `setupRsaProjectLocally.mjs` for when you want to run the action on your own machine and by `setupRsaProjectGitHib.mjs` when it's triggered by GitHub CI.

 When doing further changes to the code here it's very important to keep the DI scripts as light on logic as possible.
-Ideally all logic is kept to `setUpRscFixture.mjs` so that the same logic is used both locally and on GitHub.
+Ideally all logic is kept to `../actionsLib.mjs` so that the same logic is used both locally and on GitHub.
+Do note though that more actions share that code, so make sure not to break the other actions when making changes there.